 - As he recalls these, help him sense the positive feelings that come with them, either by recalling how he felt earlier in the day or by evoking how he’s entitled to feel right now.
 It’s important that he not just recall a nice event, but that he have a nice feeling.

 - Encourage him to let the positive feeling sink in to his body, like water into a sponge.
 (If you haven’t already, show him how water soaks into a dry sponge.)
-He could also imagine that there’s a treasure chest in his heart, into which he places a picture of your smiling face, a great time with his father, a success riding his tricycle, and so on.
-Remind him that he is taking you and his dad with him wherever he goes, and that he can draw on the memory of these good feelings whenever he wants.
+He could also imagine that there’s a treasure chest in his heart, into which he places a picture of your smiling face, a great time with his other parent, a success riding his tricycle, and so on.
+Remind him that he is taking his parents with him wherever he goes, and that he can draw on the memory of these good feelings whenever he wants.
 While he is having this good experience, he could touch a part of his body, such as his wrist or heart, so that he can “cue up” the nice feelings again, in the future, just by touching that same part of his body.

 - As an optional bonus, (especially for older children) you could finish up by having your child visualize a difficult situation – while remaining completely relaxed, with a strong sense of feeling good inside – and see himself acting effectively.
 Start with relatively easy situations, and work up to more challenging ones as the days go by.
 For example, you could ask a cautious child to imagine being accidentally bumped while standing in line at preschool, and see himself staying relaxed and calm, not worried about being hurt.
 Or you could ask a spirited child to imagine another child beating him in a board game, and then see himself shrugging it off, staying relaxed and calm, not getting mad or knocking the board over, and telling himself he’ll probably win next time.
 Then, have the child imagine the positive outcomes that would result and the good feelings he’d have.